Community education

 Topics include Enduring Powers of Attorney, Medical treatment decision making and advance care planning.
 In essence, it is about formalising our wishes and putting them in place while we are healthy and well so that our wishes are adhered to as we age or if our capacity declines.

-Seniors Rights Victoria is currently engaging with regional areas of Victoria, working with service providers, community organisations, businesses and council to increase community knowledge about the importance of Planning Ahead.
+Seniors Rights Victoria works with service providers, community organisations, businesses and council to increase community knowledge about the importance of Planning Ahead.

 Download Planning Ahead information sheets